Track Renewal

 Construction details

-Phase 1 May to June 2025 Watermain replacement**
+Phase 1 – May 12 to June 2025 - work completed

-Sidewalk access will be maintained, and if closures are required, temporary pedestrian detours will be established with appropriate pedestrian detour signage.
+Sidewalk access will be maintained, and if closures are required, temporary pedestrian detours will be established with appropriate detour signage.

 Access to businesses and properties will be maintained.